berlinplan/berlinplan.github.io/readme.md

 > could the idea of granting voting Power to all and removing psychopathic Structures be an alternative?

-## Improve democracy prohibit Atomic war ?
+## Improve democracy prohibits Atomic war ?

 > <sub> Democracy has been the best political system from 508 BCE. </sub>

-> <sub> despite lot of good Advantages, Democracy has some disadvantages: debate culture polarizes society, development of psychopaths, corruption, misuse of equality, no protection for the common man, divide and rule methods, unfair businesses, addiction to power, and media misuse.
+> <sub> Despite lot of good Advantages, Democracy has some disadvantages: debate culture polarizes society, development of psychopaths, corruption, misuse of equality, no protection for the common man, divide and rule methods, unfair businesses, addiction to power, and media misuse.
 (63,65) </sub>

 > <sub> Social hierarchies exist in democracies </sub>